-No modifications may be made to the engine (as per 2.5.8 and 2.5.9) unless stated in the text or in the list of eligible parts for the competition.
+No modifications may be made to the homologated engine (as per 2.5.8 and 2.5.9) unless stated in the text or in the IDM Eligible Parts List.

 The permitted number of engines is calculated by the number of events, divided by the applicable factor and rounded to the nearest whole number. (minimum of 2 engines):